huyhuy382003/Apple_stocks_predict/README.md

 ---

-## 5. Defining the final dataset for testing by including last 100 coloums of the training dataset to get the prediction from the 1st column of the testing dataset.
+## 5. Defining the final dataset for testing by including last 100 coloums of the Model Training with GBTRegressor
+We keep just the six core columns. ("Date","Open","High","Low","Close","Volume") yfinance pulls historical OHLC+Volume for AAPL from Jan 1, 2020 to Jan 1, 2025.

+then we Reads the CSV into a Spark DataFrame.

+We create three derived features for each day 𝑡
+:

+  PrevClose: yesterday’s Close (lag 1).

+  MA5: 5-day moving average of Close.

+  MA10: 10-day moving average of Close.

+Dropping nulls removes the first 10 rows where these can’t be computed.

+VectorAssembler packs all seven numeric inputs into a single features vector column.

+GBTRegressor builds 100 decision-tree boosters (maxIter=100), each up to depth 5.

+We chain them in a Pipeline for convenience (assembler → gbt) and train on the full engineered DataFrame.

+Why GBTRegressor?
+Gradient Boosting builds an ensemble of weak learners (small trees) sequentially, each one correcting its predecessor’s errors.

+It often outperforms single-tree models and can naturally handle nonlinear interactions between features (e.g. how Volume and MA5 jointly influence tomorrow’s price).

+The hyperparameters (maxIter, maxDepth) control complexity vs. overfitting.

+and finally Rolls forward to predict the next 100 days using actual daily inputs,

+Evaluates and visualizes performance vs. real market data.